adrien-zinger/adrien-zinger.github.io/_posts/2022-05-02-a-bootstrap-a-database-in-real-time.md

 ---
 layout: default
-title:  "Bootstrap a database in real time"
+title:  "Bootstrap a database in real time 1/4"
 description: "
-Studying some theorical bootstrap methods in a <i>P2P</i> network.
+Studying some theoretical bootstrap methods in a <i>P2P</i> network.
 Which are the data structures, introduction...
-1/4<br/>
-<a href='./2022/05/02/a-bootstrap-a-database-in-real-time.html'>continue to read</a>"
+1/4"

 authors: ["Adrien Zinger"]
 comments_id: 1